hassan-2040/bakersoft_demo/README.md

 ### Utilities

-- ***AppConfig*** has static attributes that mut be initialized in the root page of the application.
+- ***AppConfig*** has static attributes that must be initialized in the root page of the application.
 It contains following data for multiple app functions and configurations:
     - Media query data
     - Text sizes based on screen size
     - Get Text Style function to standardize text style
-    - Confirmation Dialog function to be used anywhere
+    - Confirmation Dialog function that returns true or false to be used anywhere
     - Success, Warning and Failure snackbars to be used anywhere.
 - ***AppRouter*** defines an initial route and an onGenerateRoute functions with route strings.
 All attributes are static for static access.
 - ***Constants.dart*** contains all constants and enums used with the app.